Charles II of Spain: Legacy

-Though not as fond of the arts as his father, Charles employed artists like the Italian painter Luca Giordano and Claudio Coello to decorate the Escorial.
-In 1690, the latter created one of the last and most significant examples of Spanish Baroque painting, Charles II adores the Holy Eucharist.
+Though not as fond of the arts as his father, Charles employed artists such as the Italian painter Luca Giordano and Claudio Coello to decorate El Escorial.
+In 1690 the latter created one of the last and most significant examples of Spanish Baroque painting, Charles II adores the Holy Eucharist.

-On 7 November 1693, a Royal Decree provided sanctuary in Spanish Florida for escaped slaves from the nearby colony of South Carolina.
-Despite its relative poverty, Spanish Florida provided protection from storms in the Gulf of Mexico for Spanish merchant shipping; the decree was intended to bolster its population, while undermining the neighbouring colony, which claimed the Spanish capital of St. Augustine.
+On 7 November 1693, a Royal Decree provided sanctuary in Spanish Florida for escaped slaves from the English Province of South Carolina.
+Florida provided protection from storms in the Gulf of Mexico for Spanish merchant shipping.
+The decree was intended to bolster its population while undermining the neighbouring colony, which claimed the Spanish capital of St Augustine.
 Formalised in 1733 by Philip, it led to the founding in 1738 of Santa Teresa de Mose, the first legally sanctioned free black town in the present-day United States.

-The Caroline Islands and the town of Charleroi in modern Belgium were named after him in 1666 and 1686 respectively.
-Decrees were also issued in his name approving universities in South America which still exist.
+The Caroline Islands and the town of Charleroi in modern Belgium were named after Charles in 1666 and 1686 respectively.
+Decrees were also issued in his name approving universities in South America that still exist.
 In Peru, they include San Cristóbal, established in 1680, and the National University; in Guatemala, the Universidad de San Carlos de Guatemala, the fourth-oldest university on the continent.
 Others include Santo Tomas Aquino in 1688, now part of the Central University of Ecuador, and finally in 1694 the Universidad de San Nicolás de Mira in Bogotá, Colombia.